List of Family Matters characters: Carl Winslow

-Carlton "Carl" Otis Winslow, who originally appeared in the Perfect Strangers episode "Crimebusters" alongside his wife, Harriette, is the son of Estelle Winslow and the late Samuel Winslow, brother-in-law of Rachel Crawford, father of Eddie, Laura, and Judy Winslow, uncle of Richie Crawford and adoptive father of "3J" Jameson.
+The character Carlton "Carl" Otis Winslow, who originally appeared in the Perfect Strangers episode "Crimebusters" alongside his wife, Harriette, is the son of Estelle Winslow and the late Samuel Winslow, brother-in-law of Rachel Crawford, father of Eddie, Laura, and Judy Winslow, uncle of Richie Crawford and adoptive father of "3J" Jameson.
 He is a short-tempered, miserly man, but still has a kind and humble nature.
 In the Season 1 episode "The Mama Who Came to Dinner", Carl mentions having three brothers: Frank (who later appeared in the season 8 episode, "The Brother Who Came to Dinner"), Walter and Calvin; in another episode from that same season, "The Party", he mentions another brother named Darryl.
 His initials spell "COW" and he is often teased because of this.
 He holds his position as "King of the Castle" (a self-proclaimed "Big Kahuna") very seriously; however, he is typically quick to admit defeat to Harriette when involved in typical marital disputes.

 Carl is constantly annoyed, irritated, and bothered by his pesky neighbor, Steve Urkel, who has great respect for Carl and affectionately calls him "Big Guy."
 Although Steve is relentlessly annoying and has cost the Winslow family large amounts of time and money with his own clumsiness, he has shown he is more mature than Eddie in accepting responsibility.
 Carl is often present to back Steve up and help him out in times of distress.
 Although he continues to be exasperated and irritated by Steve's antics, over the progression of the show, Carl develops a fondness for Steve that surprises even him.